Contents

 Replacing peat is a key innovation for both preserving the environment and assisting farmers.

-R&D tax relief claims can empower innovative businesses to take the necessary risks to seek the advance by giving them access to funding much sooner than if they were reliant on commercial success.
+R&D Tax Relief claims can empower innovative businesses to take the necessary risks to seek the advance by giving them access to funding much sooner than if they were reliant on commercial success.
+Early planning and awareness of the R&D claim deadline can also help ensure valuable relief is not missed.

 This may also help to keep the cost of the final innovation lower, as it will have less of a need to recover the full costs associated with its development.